RajasekharMugada/CNN/README.md

 * Data set
   - contains few numbers of training and test images
   - Real images, .png, variable size
-* Solution
- - keras synthetic data generator (ImageDataGenerator) is used
+* keras synthetic data generator (ImageDataGenerator) is used to augument the input image data